Fast Fix, Main Dishes and Sides, Recipes: Family Favorites

 Winter days can be cold and stormy with treacherous, ice-covered roads.
 The last thing I want to do on such a day is leave my house.
 Better to stay inside by the fire and leave the roads to the snowplow and salt truck drivers.
 Before winter rears its ugly head or — depending on your point of view — drops all of that beautiful, fluffy, white stuff, I always make sure my pantry is stocked with the ingredients needed to make this easy, cold weather meal.

 Cupboard Chili is fast to fix.
 All you do is toss everything in a pot and turn on the stove.
-It is so forgiving that you can add or substitute ingredients as your cupboard staples or your taste buds (or those of fussy children) require.
-The only thing that you really must add is the tomato juice and the chili seasoning.
+It is so forgiving that you can add or substitute ingredients as your cupboard staples or your taste buds require.

 Fast Fix Cupboard Chili